luboganev/luboganev.github.io/about.md

 Hello, my name is Lyubomir and I am an experienced Android applications developer.
 Through my career I have worked in different areas of software development.
 I have initally started with desktop applications, then moved to fullstack web development and finally settled in the mobile applications domain.
 I actively keep myself up to date with the latest software trends and enjoy trying out new approaches and technologies.
 I spend my free time doing calisthenics, dancing salsa or taking photos.

 If you would like to take a deep dive into technical topics, you can check out my [__Blog__]({{ site.url }}/blog).
 You can also find an overview of some of my work in the following projects sections below.
-For further details, check my profiles on some popular web platforms by following opening the links in the footer.
+For further details, check my profiles on some popular web platforms by following the links in the footer.

 # _Professional projects_

 ### ThinxNet
-ThinxNet is a fast-growing Startup, based in Munich, Germany, striving to make the Internet of Things happen.
-The main focus lies on the automotive sector.
-The team uses cloud-based, state-of-the-art technology to pursue the vision of making our streets a safer and more efficient place.
+ThinxNet is a startup, based in Munich, Germany.
+It strives to make the Internet of Things happen today.
+By using cloud-based, state-of-the-art technologies the team pursues the vision of making our streets a safer and more efficient place.
 ThinxNet is crafting the future of mobility in new, exciting ways improving the driving experience through intelligent, connected solutions.

 <a href="https://play.google.com/store/apps/details?id=com.thinxnet.native_tanktaler_android"><img src="{{ site.url }}/images/projects_ryd.png" style="width: 4rem; height: 4rem"></a>{: .align-left}

-The project I mostly focus on is the Ryd app available for iOS and Android.
-For more information visit the company website of [__ThinxNet__](https://www.thinxnet.com/), the website of [__Ryd__](https://ryd.one/de-de/) or the app on [__Google Play__](https://play.google.com/store/apps/details?id=com.thinxnet.native_tanktaler_android)
+The project I mostly focus on is the ryd app available for iOS and Android.
+For more information visit the company website of [__ThinxNet__](https://www.thinxnet.com/), the website of [__ryd__](https://ryd.one/de-de/) or the app on [__Google Play__](https://play.google.com/store/apps/details?id=com.thinxnet.native_tanktaler_android)

 <div style="clear:left;"/>